337 FRIDAY 29 MAY 2015

 Ligia Elena – Rubén Blades

-In Latin America is hard to be racist, most of our racial makeup has been the result of the mixing of European, African and Indigenous races for centuries.
+In Latin America is hard to be racist; most of our racial makeup has been the result of the mixing of European, African and Indigenous races for centuries.
 We’ve all become just one colour.
-However, that doesn’t mean that we don’t have other forms of prejudice.
+However, that doesn’t mean we don’t have other forms of prejudice.
 Since discrimination based on race is an oxymoron, we do it based on social class.
-You can have any skin colour or any type of hair, but as long as you have the means to mingle in the social stratum you’re claiming to belong to, you have nothing to fear.
+You can have any skin colour or hair type, but as long as you have the means to mingle in the social stratum you’re claiming to belong to, you have nothing to fear.

 Rubén Blades, a genius at writing socially relevant songs, is at his best in Ligia Elena.

-This is Rubén Blades last appearance on the list.
-His music has definitely been a paramount part of my life, and it has kept rooted to my origins.
+This is Rubén Blades’s last appearance on the list.
+His music has been a paramount part of my life and has kept me rooted in my origins.

 Song Title: Ligia Elena – 1981 Artist: Rubén Blades Genre: Latin Composer: Rubén Blades Lyrics: Rubén Blades Album: The Best